 We are pleased to share that Switch remains a participant in the United Nations Global Compact.
-We affirm that we support the Ten Principles of the United Nations Global Compact on human rights, labor, environment, and anticorruption.
-We have folded the UN Global Compact and its principles into the Switch strategy, culture, and day-to-day operations.
-On an annual basis, we will share a communication of progress with the UN towards support of the Ten Principles including goals, action plans and outcomes.
+We affirm that we support the Ten Principles of the United Nations Global Compact on human rights, labor, environment and anti-corruption.
+We have folded the UN Global Compact and its principles into the Switch strategy, culture and day-to-day operations.
+On an annual basis, we will communicate progress with the UN towards support of the Ten Principles, including goals, action plans and outcomes.